 Viewers can expect to see up to twenty different idents appear on their screens over the coming months.

 “The hippos are lovely,” said creator of the new campaign Eleanor Gay.

 “But I think most people would agree that modern Britain really isn’t, and it’s important that we move with the times.

 “I think my favourite new one is a drunk girl in a party dress vomiting into a bin, it just beautifully encapsulates life in Britain in 2017.”

-“Yeah, it’s a real privilege to be involved.
+He told us, “Yeah, it’s a real privilege to be involved.
 It’s just a few seconds, and it’s me shouting ‘Muslim wankers’ at a mother and daughter.
 I mean, it’s silent so you can’t hear what I’m saying, but I think you get the sense of it.”

 The final ident is still to be filmed and is expected to be the most popular – someone impersonating the Queen, standing on the White Cliffs of Dover giving Europe the finger.